-This point is pertinent because you do not fulfil your full prepared presentation.
+This point is pertinent because you do not fulfill your fully prepared presentation.

 Just recently I visited a Gym of all places to present an idea to the owners; husband and wife team.

-The Husband was a veritable jack in the box and asking questions all over the place thus destroying my well-prepared plan.
+The Husband was a veritable jack in the box and asked questions all over the place thus destroying my well-prepared plan.
 This is really like finishing before you start.